 The environmental externalities associated with current agricultural systems need to be better understood and valued, as do the values associated with ecosystem restoration.
-Improving the availability and targeting of public finance as a means of mitigating investment risk and stimulating innovation in restoration solutions is also an imperative for donor agencies.
+Improving the availability and targeting of public finance as a means of mitigating investment risk and stimulating innovation in restoration and create market signals that attract international private investors.